 Hellisheiði Eystri is a mountain pass at an elevation of 644m (2,112ft) above the sea level, located in Northeast Iceland.
 The road is very steep, with some parts up to 15%.
 Even though driving the road is a bit intimidating the view from the top is astonishing.

-F338 (Skjaldbreiðarvegur) is a difficult journey located in the Southern Region of Iceland.
-It's only suitable for 4x4 vehicles with very high ground clearance: along the way there are unbridged rivers to cross.
+F980 (Kollmúluvegur) is a very dangerous drive located in the South-East of Iceland.
+The drive offers breathtaking landscapes but it's only suitable for 4x4 vehicles with very high ground clearance and experienced drivers – there is a deep, fast-flowing river to cross.